Viatris Inc. (VTRS) Stock: What the Analysts are Saying

 Jefferies gave a rating of “Buy” to VTRS, setting the target price at $15 in the report published on January 27th of the current year.

-During the last 5 trading sessions, VTRS rose by +0.44%, which changed the moving average for the period of 200-days by -7.02% in comparison to the 20-day moving average, which settled at $9.59.
-In addition, Viatris Inc. saw -17.88% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, VTRS fell by -0.54%, which changed the moving average for the period of 200-days by -6.92% in comparison to the 20-day moving average, which settled at $9.52.
+In addition, Viatris Inc. saw -16.62% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading